duongphuhiep/guard-poc/README.md

 Guard.AgainstNegative(payment.amount, niceMsg => new InvalidAmountException(niceMsg));

 //Custom input expression: we don't want to see the expression 'payment.amount' in the nice message
-//the following code will throws: System.ArgumentException: Invalid 'payment amount' = '-10' is a negative value Guard.AgainstNegative(payment.amount, "payment amount");
+//the following code will throws: System.ArgumentException: Invalid 'Payment Amount' = '-10' is a negative value Guard.AgainstNegative(payment.amount, "Payment Amount");
-//or the following code will throws: InvalidAmountException: Invalid 'payment amount' = '-10' is a negative value Guard.AgainstNegative(payment.amount, niceMsg => new InvalidAmountException(niceMsg), "payment amount");
+//or the following code will throws: InvalidAmountException: Invalid 'Payment Amount' = '-10' is a negative value Guard.AgainstNegative(payment.amount, niceMsg => new InvalidAmountException(niceMsg), "Payment Amount");

 //Custom exeption and custom message
 //the following code will throws: InvalidAmountException: the payment amount is invalid